Non-invasive prenatal testing

-During your pregnancy, your healthcare providers will offer various tests to help you assess your baby’s health.
+During your pregnancy, your healthcare providers will offer various tests to help you assess your pregnancy.
 Some genetic conditions run in families.
 Others, such as Down syndrome, typically do not.
 They can happen in any pregnancy.
 Although the likelihood of a baby having Down syndrome increases with the mother’s age, most babies with Down syndrome are born to women under 35 years of age.
-As part of your care, you will be given the option to test for chromosome conditions, which are genetic disorders that can affect physical and mental development.
+As part of your care, you will be given the option to screen for chromosome conditions, which are genetic disorders that can affect the physical and mental development of a child.

-There is a range of tests available to test for chromosome conditions during pregnancy.
+There are a range of tests available to screen for chromosome conditions during pregnancy.
 For many years, screening for chromosome conditions was done as a test of the mother’s blood (“maternal serum screening”) and an ultrasound at approximately 12 weeks gestation.
-If there was an increased probability of a chromosome condition, a definitive diagnosis could be achieved by examining cells from the baby collected by an invasive technique such as chorionic villus sampling (CVS) or amniocentesis.
+If there was an increased probability of a chromosome condition, a definitive diagnosis could be achieved by examining cells from the fetus collected by an invasive technique such as chorionic villus sampling (CVS) or amniocentesis.

 Within the last few years, NIPT has become available as a much more accurate screening test for these common chromosome conditions.
-This has dramatically reduced the need for invasive tests, although these may still be required to confirm an NIPT result.
+This has dramatically reduced the need for invasive tests such as chorionic villus sampling or amniocentesis, although these may still be required to confirm an NIPT result.

 Sonic pathology practices have provided, and continue to provide, maternal serum screening and analysis of CVS and amniocentesis samples.
 We are also one of the most experienced providers of NIPT in Australia.

-Finally, there is an option to screen for DiGeorge syndrome (22q11.2 deletion), a common microdeletion syndrome.
-This option is available for an additional charge.
+Sonic Genetics provides an option for genome-wide NIPT.
+This is available for an additional charge.

 Further details of these disorders can be found here.